 Anyway, I got bit by the photography bug and decided to get a better camera when the semester was over since I used an old film camera and an old digital Canon point and shoot.
 I got a Konica Minolta Z6 and brought it to every car racing event I could since cars and motorsports are a huge passion for me I found that my newest hobby was the perfect mix.
 I started uploading my photos to a local forum full of race enthusiasts and after a couple of events, the owner of the site asked me if I wanted to shoot all year long at the race track but with the condition that I focused mostly on the people and social side of racing.

 I accepted and got my press pass and the first thing I did was getting on the track right where the action was, I just couldn’t just stand on the bleachers and pits shooting people.
 And that’s how it all started, sometime later my dad helped me out and offered me to trade my camera for his Konica Minolta A200.
 Eventually, I got hired by a local karting team and with the teachings of the owner, and now a friend of the site I was shooting for, I saved and got my first DSLR, a Canon XTi.

 After that, I had the issue of not having a decent lens but the 18-55 kit lens.
-My friend, who I’m really grateful with, lend me his lenses when he could at the race track, at first a 75-300 that was just terrible but I had no choice, eventually, with his help, I got a Sigma 50-500mm f/4.5-6.3, which is still with me.
+My friend, who I’m really grateful to, lend me his lenses when he could at the race track, at first a 75-300 that was just terrible but I had no choice, eventually, with his help, I got a Sigma 50-500mm f/4.5-6.3, which is still with me.
 Afterwards, I got a Canon 50mm f/1.8 a Canon 17-40mm f/4 L and a Canon 70-200mm f/4 L.